Apress/db-performance-at-scale/References.md

 - [On Coordinated Omission](https://www.scylladb.com/2021/04/22/on-coordinated-omission/)

 ### Learn More
+- [Database Benchmarking for Performance Masterclass](https://lp.scylladb.com/benchmarking-masterclass-ondemand-register) - Dr. Daniel Seybold (benchANT) and Felipe Mendes discuss how to rightsize your performance testing infrastructure, account for the impact of concurrency, recognize and mitigate coordinated omission, and understand probability distribution
 - [How to Measure Latency](https://www.p99conf.io/session/how-to-measure-latency/) - Heinrich Hartmann (Zalando) shares strategies for avoiding pitfalls with collecting, aggregating and analyzing latency data for monitoring and benchmarking.
 - [Solving the Issue of Mysterious Database Benchmarking Results](https://www.youtube.com/watch?v=x4ySN6L9LOQ) - Daniel Seybold (benchANT) on the unique challenges of running database benchmarks in the cloud
 - [The Do's and Don'ts of Database Benchmarking](https://www.youtube.com/watch?v=HS97mZDOdsM) - Glauber Costa (ScyllaDB) outlines a  set of best practices to improve the quality of your benchmarks